MechanicsNext/MechanicsNext/Teaching_Outreach/matlab_constitutive_law_demos/Readme.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Foobar.
+    You should have received a copy of the GNU General Public License along with MechanicsNext.
 If not, see <http://www.gnu.org/licenses/>.